 Students should have health insurance to help cover some services at UHS and services provided elsewhere.
 If you don't have health insurance, consider purchasing the Domestic Student Health Insurance Plan.

 Need documentation of your visit?
 UHS can provide a Visit Verification / Medical Statement (also known as a note or excuse), which most U-M instructors accept.
 If desired, ask your clinician at your visit.
 If you must drop a class for medical reasons, we may be able to provide documentation.

 After your first visit

-You can use the patient portal to get test results, communicate with your care team and request an appointment.
-To create an account, you'll need your Medical Record Number (MRN), which is printed on your after-visit summary.
-See Patient Portal.
+Use the patient portal to get test results, request prescription renewal, communicate with your care team and request an appointment.